patmoore/meteor-collection-management/README.md

 Learning a new framework always has a learning curve.
 Using MCM companies minimize the possibility, that a new hire will introduce a set of common bugs and security holes such as:

- 1. subscribing to a non-existant publication
+ 1. subscribing to a non-existent publication
  1. publishing a publication with an incorrect name
  1. on client-side using the wrong query on the client-side collections
  1. allowing client code to alter document fields that that are not permitted.